ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Experiments

-\textbf{Does Body-aware features help?} To understand the role of body-aware features, we first visualize the attention map that produces body-reference features in Figure~\ref{fig:att}.
-We can find that these attention maps mainly focus on the torso area of the human body and have strong attention to the upper spine, shoulders, and hips.
-Interestingly, these body parts are crucial in determining global information, such as orientation, body shape, and overall body posture.
-In addition, we also compare the prediction results after zeroing the reference features with the original method.
-As shown in the last two columns of Figure~\ref{fig:att}, after the reference feature is set to 0, the global scale of the mesh and the prediction of the relative position relationship of the parts relative to the body significantly deteriorated.
-This suggests that body-aware features encode global scale information and component-body dependencies.

-\textbf{Which part benefits most?} To understand the performance improvement of our method for each part, we provide per-part performance comparison results in Table~\ref{tab:perpart}.
-We can see that compared with PARE, our approach has a slight error drop for the Hip joint, but the error drop for other joints is all above 10mm.
-Moreover, the errors of challenging joints such as the Wrist and Ankle reduce by 12mm and 13mm, respectively.
-The most significant error drop (by 19mm) is the Head joint.
+Inspired by the occlusion sensitivity map proposed by PARE, we took the outdoor data in the 3DPW dataset as an example, calculated the depth error sensitivity map in the same way, and artificially created mosaic occlusions to judge the accuracy of our method in inferring occluded parts from visible parts, as shown in Figure~\ref{fig:occ}.
+The error value of each mesh point was calculated and marked with colors, where blue represents a lower error compared to the Ground Truth (GT), and red represents a higher error compared to the GT.
+ReBaR has higher inference accuracy than contemporary methods such as PARE and ProPose, both in the case of occlusion and under depth ambiguity, further demonstrating the effectiveness and robustness of ReBaR.

-\textbf{Qualitative comparison.} In Figure~\ref{fig:qua}, we compare the performance of PARE, CLIFF, and BoPR on different test datasets.
-To render the human geometry created by the SMPL model into images, we use the predicted camera parameters and weak perspective projection~\cite{kissos2020beyond}.
-The results show that PARE and CLIFF struggle to accurately infer the depth information between limbs and exhibit ambiguities in the orientation of the human body under large occlusions.
-However, thanks to the body reference condition dependency established by the BAR module, BoPR can more accurately recover these motions, especially for complex actions in the LSPET~\cite{johnson2011learning} dataset.More examples are in Sup.Mat.
+In order to substantiate the superior performance of our method in resolving depth ambiguity and occlusion, we extend our comparisons with the state-of-the-art methods on an in-the-wild dataset.
+In Figure ~\ref{fig:qua}, we compare the performance of PARE, CLIFF, ProPose and ReBaR on different test datasets.
+To render the human geometry created by the SMPL model into images, we use the predicted camera parameters and weak perspective projection~\citep{kissos2020beyond}.
+The results show that PARE, CLIFF and ProPose struggle to accurately infer the depth information between limbs and exhibit ambiguities in the orientation of the human body under large occlusions.
+However, thanks to the body reference condition dependency established by the BAR module, ReBaR can more accurately recover these motions.

-\textbf{Ablation Experiments.} In this experiment, we use HR-W32 as the backbone and train all the comparing methods on a small COCO-2014-EFT (22K), part of the COCO-EFT dataset.
-We first incorporate PARE with a transformer regressor and evaluate the performance on the 3DPW dataset.
-Table~\ref{tab:abl} shows that combining two techniques slightly reduces the PAMJE yet increases the MJE and PVE.
-In contrast, our proposed method improves PARE by a large margin, indicating that learning body-aware part features contributes significantly to the performance gain.
-We also ablate the auxiliary losses, namely the 2D keypoint $L_{2D}$, 3D keypoint $L_{3D}$, and the reference distance $L_{RD}$.
-The result in Table~\ref{tab:abl} shows all the loss helps to improve the effect.